POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/population_params.rst

 It's possible to add custom hooks to the simulation steps.
 A few example hooks are provides: ``TimingHooks`` and ``StepNamesHooks`` (See :ref:`Custom Hooks <custom-hooks>` for more details)
+Each new hook has a unique import number, starting from 1.

 .. list-table::
   :widths: 10 80 10